instill-ai/instill-core/docs/development.md

 # Local development

-VDP is designed with a microservice based architecture.
-This

 On the local machine, clone `vdp` repository in your workspace, move to the repository folder, and launch all dependent microservices:
 ```
 $ cd <your-workspace>